By Simone Price

 marked the last day of the fiscal year for many nonprofits.
 Most of them have spent these past few months working around the clock to garner enough support to reach their annual goals.
 The pressure is high for these organizations, whose clients are often homeless, sick, disabled, or disenfranchised and who rely on the programs that nonprofits provide to meet their basic needs, to live, and to thrive.

 Despite the necessity of their programs, even the strongest organizations continue to struggle with fundraising.
-With over 1.5 million nonprofits registered in the U.S. alone, the social sector has been hit hard by the sharp decline in individual contributions and overall donor fatigue evidenced in recent years, and fundraising continues to prove to be a challenge for even the strongest operations (source).
+With over 1.5 million nonprofits registered in the U.S. alone, the social sector has been hit hard by the sharp decline in individual contributions and overall donor fatigue evidenced in recent years, and fundraising continues to prove to be a challenge for even the strongest operations.

-Simply stated, Collective Impact is a collaboration among the public, private and philanthropic sectors to achieve results.
+Simply stated, Collective Impact is a collaboration among the public, private, and philanthropic sectors to achieve particular results.
 With this approach, nonprofits utilize only their most effective programs and bring them to the table in a larger collaborative that is more likely to achieve results than they could on their own.

 Franklin also touched on the ripple effect of successful programs inside the organization running them.
-A well-designed collaborative helps nonprofits meet their obligations to supporters, by achieving and sustaining, unprecedented results; a worthwhile initiative for all nonprofits, who must remember that philanthropists never donate to a mission, they invest in its fulfillment.
+A well-designed collaborative helps nonprofits meet their obligations to supporters by achieving and sustaining unprecedented results.
+This is a worthwhile initiative for all nonprofits, who must remember that philanthropists never donate to a mission, they invest in its fulfillment.

 Ultimately, it takes more than money to make a difference.
 Organizations like TechBridge work to make the collaborative process less intimidating.
 By specializing in impact-focused services like performance measurement and data strategy, nonprofits can find economical ways to prepare themselves for Collective Action — not a moment too soon.

 Simone Price is a nonprofit advisor at TechBridge